AmrishJhaveri/DevOps-Pipeline-Analyzer/README.md

 4. If its a co-relation co-efficient result than its updated in the `finalOutput.json`.
 If graphs than they are saved to the same question folder.

 ### Running the Application
 **Important Note-** *It is possible to run all 4 files(q1.js,q2.js,q3.js,q4.js) simultaneously, we would advice you to run them independently.
-If you don't then a issue 'You have triggered an abuse detection mechanism.' will arise form the Github API end.*
+If you don't than a issue 'You have triggered an abuse detection mechanism.' will arise form the Github API end.*

 Follow the below steps for each question: